 The Standards Committee.
 The standard of conduct by Members at Wandsworth remains high with small numbers of complaints annually in the last decade.
-During 2022/23 a number of complaints were dealt with by the Council's Monitoring Officer using the agreed process. each with full consultation with the Independent Persons The summary outcome of any these admissible complaints were reported in full for information to the Standards Committee in January 2023.
+During 2023/24 a small number of complaints were dealt with by the Council's Monitoring Officer using the agreed process, engaging as necessary with the Independent Person.
+The summary outcome of any these admissible complaints are reported annually.
 No complaints were received during the year that required formal investigation and consideration by the Standards Committee to determine next steps.
 The Council adopted the LGA model Code of Conduct for Members in 2021 has a local Code of Conduct for Members.
 As part of its remit the Standards Committee continues to consider whether the Code of Conduct remains relevant. which is reviewed regularly.
 The Council retains a stand-alone Standards Committee.